 - give young people aged 4 to 16 the chance to compete in their own countywide competition

 - to encourage an enthusiasm for sport, achievement and exercise

-What are the Sainsbury’s School Games?
+What is the School Games?

-The Sainsbury’s School Games is a unique opportunity to motivate and inspire millions of young people across the country to take part in more competitive school sport.
+The School Games is a unique opportunity to motivate and inspire millions of young people across the country to take part in more competitive school sport.

-The Games are made up of four levels of activity: competition in schools, between schools, at county/area level and a national finals event:
+The Games are made up of four levels of activity:

 - Level 1 – sporting competition for all students in school through intra-school competition

 - Level 2 – individuals and teams are selected to represent their schools in local inter-school competitions